 Immortal alfirin, that covers the grave of Elendil.

 In my dreams, it covers all of Númenor.

 To the west the hills, the emerald grass, the empty halls and shepherds; to the east the shipyards, glass lamps, and tall black masts.
 I walk in the kingly places, passing through gabled roofs and marble arches.
 I stand on the highest hill, where once Elros held the Scepter under a starry sky.
 But the King has forsaken Meneltarm and all the land is under shadow.
 There is a trilling in the air that sounds of an unearthly spring.

 The Sea pounds on the rocky shores.
 It swallows the panicked decks of Rómenna, and rolls from flat and heathered moors into the valley of the dead.
 It froths on the wheat fields like an animal.
 The ships are foundered and afire.
 Akallabêth!
 The Sea is a mouth.
-I am among the uprooted fir-woods in Hyarrostar, washed into shadow; I stand on the golden hills of Armenelos, where the noblemen are downed in the mud-sick water like ants.
+I am among the uprooted fir-woods in Hyarrostar, washed into shadow; I stand on the golden hills of Armenelos, where the noblemen down like ants.
 The earth is rent.
 The light is faint and weeping in the sky.